team-olmen/olm_client/Readme.md

 Client for students to create multiple choice questions to test their knowledge of the stuff they've learned.

+## Features

+An Angular4-based client for olm_api (<https://github.com/randomchars42/olm_api>) which allows:

+* creating and maintaining of an arbitray number of collections of  multiple-choice questions
+* filtering of collections
+* creating and maintnaining individual test sessions for each user
+* markdown / flatfile based note collections to share experiences / tips between users
+* creating and maintaing of users (incl. password reset)
+* ...

 ## First Steps

 ### 0a.
 Install dependencies